MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Reflection-Free Code**

 Reflection is prohibited in application logic.
-Libraries that use runtime reflection are not allowed unless:
--  no viable reflection-free alternative exists, or
--  benchmarks prove significant performance gains in critical code paths.

-**Preferred (De)Serialiser:**

-Favouring non-reflection-based libraries such as `Thoth.Json.Net` for (de)serialisation.
+When evaluating third-party libraries, distinguish between two cases:
+- Reflection hidden behind a clean API boundary — acceptable, provided it does not leak into your code, does not degrade performance in critical paths, and a reflection-free alternative of comparable quality does not exist.
+- Reflection that surfaces in your code — for example, through attributes, runtime type tokens, or untyped expressions — is prohibited on the same grounds as reflection in application logic.

+**Explicit deserialisation over implicit mapping**

+Prefer deserialisation libraries that require explicit field declarations such as `Thoth.Json.Net`, so that structural mismatches between expected and actual data are caught eagerly rather than silently swallowed.

 ## 4. Code Structure & Patterns